-All equipment chassis should be securely grounded to earth ground as outlined in the National Electrical Code (See Controller Grounding Requirements on next page).
+All equipment chassis should be securely grounded to earth ground as outlined in the National Electrical Code.
 Improper grounding is the most common cause of electrical component failures and electrically noise-induced problems.
 All component replacement must be done with the main line power off.
 Unauthorized modifications to circuits or components should not be attempted without Smartrise Engineering authorization to ensure all safety features are maintained.
 Care should be taken when using test leads and jumpers to avoid applying high voltage or ground to low voltage microprocessor circuits.